psychospace/psychospace.info/✼ Lore/Technology/Vehicles/Airship.md

 Such ships are designed for regular travel between layers of the [[The Planet#Planar stack|planar stack]].
 A supraekeic craft is ultimately designed to avert or protect against [dysbarism](https://en.wikipedia.org/wiki/Dysbarism) in its crew and passengers, especially if the ship is constantly on the move, such as in the case of ships built for hunting, mining, or fishing.

 The construction of supraekeic craft is novel, rare, and usually industrial in nature.
-For much of their existence, airships designed to travel between layers have provided with redundant "strip-parts" which are designed to protect utilitarian armor from  upon descending to a lower layer.
+For much of their existence, airships designed to travel between layers have provided with redundant "strip-parts" which are designed to protect utilitarian armor from corrosion, by being "stripped off" from the forces acting upon an airship, while descending to a lower layer.

 Such craft are typically described as being capable of **infrayonder** (below the [[Wild Blue Yonder|Yonder]]) or **interyonder** (above the Yonder) travel.